EdbertChan/AndroidBoilerPlateLibrary/README.md

 AndroidBoilerPlateLibrary
 =========================

-Boilerplate code to jumpstart apps.
+Boilerplate code to jumpstart common complex features in mobile apps.

 <b> TL;DR I WANT TO USE IT NOW SECTION</b><br>
 Sample App (For demo purposes):<br>
 https://github.com/EdbertChan/AndroidBoilerPlateLibraryDemoApp

-<b>Philosophy:</b> People don't have time/want to read boring documentation.
-People code now, ask how it works when they make mistakes then say the documentation sucks when they can't solve it in 10 minutes.
+<b>Problem Library Addresses:</b> People don't have time/want to read boring documentation.
+People code now, ask how it works when they make mistakes, then say the documentation is bad when they can't fix it in 10 minutes.

 <b>Libraries required (no gradle provided):</b><br>
 me.grantland.widget.autofittextview:<br>